Generalized Seiberg-Witten equations on Riemann surface: Moduli space

-The first and the third equations of \eqref{seiberg-witen on riemann surface} can be interpreted as moment maps for the action fo the gauge group, corresponding to the symplectic 2-forms $\Omega_{1}$ and $\Omega_{c}:= \Omega_{2}+\mathrm{i}\Omega_{3}$ respectively.
+The action of the gauge group $\mathcal{G}^{2,p}$ on $\mathcal{C}^{1,p}$ preserves both the metric and the hyperK\"ahler structure.
+The first and the third equations of \eqref{seiberg-witen on riemann surface} can be interpreted as moment maps for the hyperK\"ahler action of the gauge group, corresponding to the symplectic 2-forms $\Omega_{1}$ and $\Omega_{c}:= \Omega_{2}+\mathrm{i}\Omega_{3}$ respectively.
 This can indeed be seen as follows: